psteinb/hpc-in-a-day/_episodes/01-02-filesystems.md

 > at each level.
 The command `ls -t` lists things by time of last change, with
 > most recently changed files or directories first.
 > In what order does `ls -R -t` display things?
 Hint: `ls -l` uses a long listing
-> format to view timestamps.
+> format to view time stamps.
 >
 > > ## Solution
 > > The directories are listed alphabetical at each level, the files/directories